Pseudoboss/Journey/README.md

 ### Playing
 Pass a KeyboardInterrupt (ctrl+C by default) to allocate stats and enter edit mode.
 You can change when edit mode is entered in config.py.
+Exit the game by entering edit mode, and entering `q`.

 ## Version